SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 -->

-If you define an optional variable without providing a default value, the variable is automatically set to `nil` for you:
+If you define an optional variable without providing a default value, the variable is automatically set to `nil`:

 ```swift
 var surveyAnswer: String?